Enid Cook de Rodaniche: Career and Research

-Enid Cook was a lecturer at the University of Chicago from 1937 to 1944.
+After earning her Ph.D. in virology from University of Chicago in 1937, she was a lecturer there from 1937 to 1944.
 During her time at the university she published a number of journal articles on her research into St. Louis encephalitis and on herpes.
-Beginning in 1946, she was the chief of the Public Health Laboratory at the Instituto Conmemorativo Gorgas in Panama City where her work centered on viral diseases and rickettsias.
+Beginning in 1946, she was the chief of the Public Health Laboratory at the Instituto Conmemorativo Gorgas in Panama City, Panama where her work centered on viral diseases and rickettsias.
 She was a founding member of the faculty at the School of Medicine of the University of Panama and its first professor of parasitology and microbiology.
 She published more than 30 papers over the course of her career.
 Her work explored a wide variety of rickettsioses, including Rocky Mountain spotted fever and typhus, as well as viral diseases such as polio and yellow fever.
-Her research in parasitology included work on toxplasmosis, giardia and malaria.
+Her research in parasitology included work on toxoplasmosis, giardia and malaria.

 Personal life

 Enid Cook was born in 1906 in the District of Columbia.
+She graduated from Dunbar High School.
 She married Arcadio Rodaniche, a Panamanian physician, in 1944, after which she moved to Panama City.
 She died in Panama in the late 1980s.